Skip to content

 Rigel is one of the 58 stars selected by Her Majesty’s Nautical Almanac Office and the US Naval Observatory for navigation.
 It is one of four navigational stars in Orion.
 The other three are Betelgeuse and Bellatrix, the bright stars marking Orion’s shoulders, and Alnilam, the central star of Orion’s Belt.

 In 1871, American astronomer Sherburne Wesley Burnham suspected Beta Orionis B to be a binary star and was able to resolve it into two stars in 1878.
-The second star is now designated as Rigel C. Burnham entered Rigel as β 555 (the modern BU 555) in his catalogue of double stars.
+The second star spotted by Burnham is now designated as Rigel C. Burnham entered Rigel as β 555 (the modern BU 555) in his catalogue of double stars.

 In 1878, Burnham also observed another suspected companion, a 13th magnitude star, and catalogued it as component D of β 555.
 The star was separated by 44.5 arcseconds from Rigel in 2007.
 Whether or not it is a member of the Beta Orionis system is still uncertain.
-The Gaia Data Release 2 identified it as a sun-like star, likely an orange dwarf, of 12th magnitude, located at about the same distance as Rigel.
-If it is a member of the Rigel star system, its estimated orbital period would be about 250,000 years.
+The Gaia Data Release 2 identified it as a Sun-like star, likely an orange dwarf, of 12th magnitude, located at about the same distance as Rigel.
+If it is a member of the Rigel star system, its estimated orbital period is about 250,000 years.

-Like many other exceptionally bright stars, Rigel had cultural and historic significance in many countries around the world.
-In Japan, it was chosen to represent the Genji clan, one of the four major clans during the Heian period (794-1185).
-They called the star Genji-boshi (源氏星).
-The rivalling Taira clan chose Betelgeuse and its red colour as their symbol.
 The two clans fought the Genpei War and Rigel and Betelgeuse were seen as facing off against each other in the sky, with only the Orion’s Belt stars keeping them apart.
 Rigel was also called Gin-waki (銀脇), meaning “the silver star beside Mitsu-boshi (Orion’s Belt).”

 In Caribbean lore, Rigel marked the severed leg of Trois Rois, a man who loved the daughter of a woman who disliked him.
 As the lovers took flight, the mother ran after them and managed to cut off one of his legs.
 The daughter is represented by Aldebaran, Trois Rois by the stars of Orion’s Belt, and the mother by Sirius.